ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ##### HANDLING A SCORECARD FAILURE

-If, after ninety days, the manager and the employee agree things are not meeting expectations, or there isn t agreement on whether expectations are being met, something has to change. is doesn t mean you have to fire the new employee, but it does mean you have to do something.
+If, after ninety days, the manager and the employee agree things are not meeting expectations, or there isn't agreement on whether expectations are being met, something has to change. is doesn t mean you have to fire the new employee, but it does mean you have to do something.
 Consider the following options in this scenario:

 * Is the problem the manager?
 Would this person be more successful on another team or with a different manager?